|We were thrilled to have spotted these elephants on the Crocodile River from the Marloth Park side of the fence separating us from Kruger.|

 “Sighting of the Day in the Bush”

-Our goal is to take a photo of increasing numbers of bushbabies on the platform at night as they gently share the little cup of yogurt with one another.
-We’ve seen as many as a dozen flying through the trees and this photo of four on the platform is our record so far.
+Our goal is to take a photo of increasing numbers of bushbabies on the platform at night as they gently share the little cup of yogurt.
+We’ve seen as many as a dozen flying through the trees, and this photo of four on the platform is our record so far.
 We’ll continue to try for more.

 Last night’s guests of Kathy, Don, Linda, and Ken especially found the prospect of eating Americanized pizza appealing.
 Although we still made it low carb, grain, sugar, and starch free, we made our usual pizzas with a bit of a twist which including three pizzas:

 1. Sausage, mushrooms, olives, onions, and cheese – Tom’s favorite

 2. Pepperoni, mushroom, onions, olives, and cheese

 3. Chicken Thai pizza, a copycat recipe from California Pizza Kitchen, a favorite of mine and Kathy’s.

 We made three large pizzas, enough for everyone to try some of each if they so chose.
 The first problem we had was a lack of the proper type of a third pan.
 The second problem was, where would we find pepperoni?
 The third problem was, where would we find the necessary ingredients to make the copycat recipe located here?

 Keep in mind.
 I made a loose version of the above recipe to make it suitable for gluten-free for several of us in the group.
 Plus, the sugary additions as shown in the recipe were modified to suit the wheat-free, sugar-free, and starch-free options.
 It was a bit complicated.
 But, somehow, I figured it out.

 As for the pan, we headed to Marlothi Center yesterday morning and found an excellent pan at the hardware store that even included a rack for future use.
 That was quite a find.